smclacke/webserv/notes/sm_todo.md

 - add back (probably) missing portchecking
 - finally use bigwrite, clean everything up
-- can merge with main atm - check this later
+- merge this into server and remove this branch

-- this version actually works
+---- File extension doesnt match the requested Accept header
+	default 8080 throws this error